nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-connections-and-additional-hardware/casparcg-server-installation.md

 #### Required Hardware

 For a preferred production setup you want a minimum of two DeckLink Duo 2 cards.
 This is so you can use one card to preview your media, while your second card will support the program video and audio feeds.
-For CasparCG Server to recognize both cards, you need to add two additional channels to the `caspar.config` file.
+For CasparCG&nbsp;Server to recognize both cards, you need to add two additional channels to the `caspar.config` file.

 ```markup
 <channels>